qiaoyx3170/qiaoyx3170.github.io/_posts/2020-05-03-HealthCloud.md

 ## Machine-learning Algorithms

-Five machine learning algorithms were selected and evaluated for heart disease prediction: Support Vector Classifier (SVC), K-Nearest Neighbours (KNN), Neural Networks (NN), Logistic Regression (LR), and Gradient Boosting Trees (GB).
+Five machine learning algorithms were selected and evaluated for heart disease prediction:

 **Support Vector Classifier (SVC):** SVC is a margin-based classifier that finds an optimal hyperplane to separate patients with and without heart disease, making it effective for high-dimensional and unseen data.